MilanPullens/BayesianNetworks/README.md

-For `dag_Complete.R` to run, hange csvPath, excelPath, coefCsvPath, filteredCoefCsvPath to local absolute paths.
+For `dag_Complete.R` to run, change the variables csvPath, excelPath, coefCsvPath, filteredCoefCsvPath to local absolute paths.

+All python files are merely used for data collection and processing.